msawahara/me56ps2-emulator/README.md

 # ME56PS2 emulator
-This software emulates ME56PS2 (manufactured by Omron; PlayStation 2 compatible modem) and performs communication via the Internet.
+This software emulates ME56PS2 (PlayStation 2 compatible modem; manufactured by Omron) and performs communication via the Internet.

 By using this software, game software that supports modem communication can be used via the Internet.